Wiring Recessed Lighting in a Condominium

 To reduce dust landing on the floor I use the bottom of a plastic juice bottle in which I have cut a slot for the saw to go through (See photos below).
 The juice bottle bottom catches a good portion of the dust while the remains float down to a drop cloth on the floor.
 Sometimes I put a box on top of the ladder to catch dust, but I must be careful not to knock it over.

 I once saw a picture of another electrician who would take a box and use some cord to tie it to his waist and hang from his neck to catch the dust as he cut holes.
 Catching the dust keeps it from spreading around and makes clean-up a little easier.

-The small hole in the center of the cut ceiling opening is where I inserted my long thin screwdriver and my L shaped coat hanger wire to probe for obstacles before I cut the hole.
+In the above photo the small hole in the center of the cut ceiling opening is where I inserted my long thin screwdriver and my L shaped coat hanger wire to probe for obstacles before I decided to cut the hole.